nume-crypto/docs/key-concepts/dd-nft-collections-and-minting.md

 ---
 ```

-# Withdrawal of NFT to L1
+# Withdrawal of NFT to zkEVM

 Ownership of NFT will be verified on Nume and withdrawal request will be processed.
-The exisitng NFT on Nume will be burnt/destroyed and the same token will be minted for the owner address on L1.
-Having a L1 minting contract is compulsary as of now to facilitate the minting of NFT, and contract has to implement **mintNFTFromNume** function to allow minting of token on L1 by Nume.
+The exisitng NFT on Nume will be burnt/destroyed and the same token will be minted for the owner address on zkEVM.
+Having a zkEVM minting contract is compulsary as of now to facilitate the minting of NFT, and contract has to implement **mintNFTFromNume** function to allow minting of token on zkEVM by Nume.